Skip to content

 What to do if you are chosen for inspection

-If customs officials want to inspect your luggage more closely, stay calm and be respectful—it’s more than likely just a routine inspection and nothing to be worried about.
+If officers want to inspect your luggage more closely, stay calm and be respectful — It’s more than likely just a routine inspection and nothing to worry about.
 Cooperate and you’ll be on your way shortly.

 Top tips for a smooth layover

 • Check your itinerary – your flight details should say which terminal your connecting flight leaves from.
 This will help you plan in advance how to get to the right gate.
-If you have a minimum connection time, knowing how to get to the gate beforehand can save you precious minutes
+If you have little time between flights, knowing how to get to the gate beforehand can save you precious minutes.

-• Give yourself enough time – if you’re booking flights individually, then allow enough time to get through customs.
-Having at least 2 h between your flights is a good idea
+• Give yourself enough time – if you’re booking flights individually, then allow enough time to get through all procedures.
+Having at least 2 h between your flights is a good idea.

-• Be clear on whether you need to re-check your luggage – it’s not common, but sometimes you need to do it for a connecting flight.
-Again, your itinerary should make this clear
+• Be clear on whether you need to re-check your luggage – it’s not common,but sometimes you need to re-check luggage for a connecting flight.
+Again, your itinerary will make this clear.

 • Pack correctly – air travel rules differ between countries.
-Make sure you know what’s allowed in your luggage when transiting through a country to avoid being searched by customs
+Make sure you know what’s allowed in your luggage when transiting through a country to avoid being searched by security or customs.

-• Try not to stress – some airports have intense customs procedures and others aren’t the best at updating information boards.
-Follow all customs instructions and ask staff for help if information boards aren’t updating
+• Try not to stress – some airports have quite intense customs procedures and others aren’t the best at updating information boards.
+Follow all instructions and ask staff for help if information boards aren’t updating.

 What to do if you’re running late for a connecting flight